Phantonia/Krypton/Specification/4_Variables.md

 ## 4.2 As clause

 The `As` keyword starts the As clause.
-It is used to specify the *datatype* of the new variable.
+It is used to specify the type of the new variable.
 This datatype may be any legal type expression as described in <u>5 Datatypes</u>.

 The As clause may be left out if an expression is given and it has a type (see <u>3.x Expressions with type</u>) but has to be provided if the expression does not have a type (see <u>3.x Expression without type</u>) or there is no expression in the first place.
 In case that it is left out, it is inferred from the expression (see <u>x Type inference</u>)